Labour Market Impact Assessment

 When is LMIA needed?

-A Labour Market Impact Assessment is required if you are hiring a temporary foreign worker under one of the following streams:
+A Labour Market Impact Assessment is required if you are hiring a temporary foreign worker under one of the following programs:

 How Do I Know Which Stream I Apply Under?